VimCommando/kibana-object-manager/README.md

+> ⚠️ NOTICE ⚠️ \
+> This project is deprecated.
+All of the useful JSON processing is now handled by [`json-remix`](https://github.com/VimCommando/json-remix).
+So you can pull the saved objects from Kibana (either the UI or API) and post-process them with `json-remix` instead.

 # Kibana Object Manager

 A small utility to import and export Kibana saved objects through the Kibana [import object API](https://www.elastic.co/guide/en/kibana/current/saved-objects-api-import.html) and [export objects API](https://www.elastic.co/guide/en/kibana/current/saved-objects-api-export.html)